 Inflation Rate in Iran averaged 15.48 percent from 1957 until 2022, reaching an all time high of 59.02 percent in May of 1995 and a record low of -3.27 percent in April of 1958.
 This page provides the latest reported value for - Iran Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Iran Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on October of 2022.

-Inflation Rate in Iran is expected to be 21.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Iran to stand at 2.00 in 12 months time.
-In the long-term, the Iran Inflation Rate is projected to trend around 2.00 percent in 2022, according to our econometric models.
+Inflation Rate in Iran is expected to be 51.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Iran Inflation Rate is projected to trend around 30.00 percent in 2023, according to our econometric models.